leyao-daily/helm/examples/README.md

+# Example to verify
-# This is an example which you can test your SDEWAN after finishing deploying it.
+This is an example which you can test your SDEWAN after finishing deploying it.

 ## Pre-condition
 **1.Install a simple nginx deployment and service**